Medical expert of the article

 - Other vices.

-The acute course is characteristic for various variants of dyspepsia of a functional origin and for GI diseases of an infectious origin.
+Acute course is typical for various types of dyspepsia of functional origin and for gastrointestinal diseases of infectious origin.